Cohen-Macaulay graphs with large girth: Cohen-Macaulayness versus Vertex decomposablity

-In this section, we characterize all Cohen-Macaulay graphs by their girths bases on the results due to Finbow, Hartnell and Nowakowski (\cite{FHN1}, \cite{FHN2}), and Pinter\cite{Pi1}.
-Recall that the girth of a graph $G$ is the length of any shortest cycle in $G$.
-In a given graph $G$, let $C(G)$ denote the set of all points which belong to basic $5$-cycles.
-Denote by $P(G)$ the set of vertices in $G$ which are incident with pendant edges in $G$. $G$ is said to belong to the class $\mathcal{PC}$ if $V(G)$ can be expressed as $P(G) \cup C(G)$, where $P(G) \cap C(G) = \emptyset$ and the pendant edges form a perfect matching of $P(G)$.
-If $uv$ is a pendant edge in $G$ with $\deg(u)=1$, then $N[u]=\{u,v\}$.
-And then $u$ is a simplicial vertex in $G$.
-This implies that the class $\mathcal{PC}$ is a subset of the class $\mathcal{SQC}$.
+An edge, in a graph $G$, incident with a point of degree 1 is called the {\it pendant} edge.
+Let $C(G)$ denote the set of all vertices which belong to basic $5$-cycles and let $P(G)$ denote the set of vertices which are incident with pendant edges in $G$.
+Then, $G$ is in the class $\mathcal{PC}$ if $V(G)$ can be partitioned into $V(G)=P(G) \cup C(G)$ and the pendant edges form a perfect matching of $P(G)$.
+If $uv$ is a pendant edge in $G$ with $\deg(u)=1$, then $N[u]=\{u,v\}$, and then $u$ is a simplicial vertex in $G$.
+Hence, $\mathcal{PC}$ is a subclass of $\mathcal{SQC}$.

-The first main result of this section is the characterization of Cohen-Macaulay graphs of girth at least $5$.